baden-ballard/BIG-CRM/DATABASE_SCHEMA.md

    - New rate: Start Date = Today, Previous rate End Date = New Start Date - 1 day

 2. **Participant Rate History**:
-   - When a new rate is added to a group plan option, automatically connect all active participants on that plan to the new rate
+   - Participant connections to new rates are handled through the renewal automation process
-   - When a new rate is added to a Medicare plan, automatically connect all active participants on that plan to the new rate
+   - Rate history is tracked through the participant_group_plans and participant_medicare_plans junction tables
-   - This creates a historical record of rate changes through the participant_group_plans and participant_medicare_plans junction tables
+   - When renewals are processed, participants are automatically connected to the appropriate new rates

 3. **Change Logs**:
    - Auto-create on Pipeline Status change only